omf2097/openomf/BUILD.md

 ### Dependencies

 Use at least GCC 9 or Clang 10.
-MSVC is not supported.
+MSVC is also supported, namely the version that ships with VS2022's (or higher) Build Tools.

 Required:
 * SDL2 (>=2.0.16): http://www.libsdl.org/download-2.0.php